 “I think they’re pretty pissed off about the video,” he admitted.
 “As a corporation, you can no longer just sit in your office and hope that no one comes and pickets in front of your door.
 Now we do the same thing through content that can have an even bigger impact on bottom lines.”

 At KillTheKCup.org, people can sign a petition that asks Keurig to improve its product.
 But really, the hashtag is the petition.
 “We hoped that people would try to take on the cause with us,” he said.
-Maybe just by giving up K-cups, or by using the refillable cups that worked with the first version of the machine.
-And, of course, maybe even spreading the hashtag and bringing more people back to the work of Egg Studios.
+Maybe just by giving up K-Cups, or by using the refillable cups that worked with the first version of the machine.
+And maybe even spreading the hashtag, and bringing more people back to the work of Egg Studios.

 “I think we can be more creative, we can get more engagement, we can have a bigger impact, all of those buzzwords, but what matters is the movement.
 You’ll tell a lot of stories in your career as a writer and videographer,” Hachey told me, “but there probably won’t be many that you remember on your deathbed.”

-When I spoke with Carpenter, he acknowledged that the problem is actually not as straightforward as the earth-circling cups and the “Most Wasteful Form of Coffee There Is” headlines make it seem.
-As consumers, we have visceral reactions to the waste that we actually see being produced, the piles of pods that we watch accumulate in trash bins.
-But in other ways unseen, Keurig’s method isn’t the worst.
+When I spoke with Carpenter, he acknowledged that the problem is not actually as straightforward as the Earth-circling cups and the “Most Wasteful Form of Coffee There Is” headlines make it seem.
+As consumers, we have visceral reactions to the waste that we see being produced, the piles of pods that we watch accumulate in trash bins.
+But in other ways, unseen, Keurig’s method isn’t the worst.

 “How do you get people to understand that water-smart behaviors are extremely important,” Oxender said, “especially in a culture like we have in North America, where we don’t really know how to value water?”

 Commercial brewing at places like Starbucks is efficient in that way, except that many people use a new cup every time they go, and recycling rates are less than perfect.
 There is also the energy cost of transportation to and from said Starbucks.
-Thinking about all of this has been almost enough to make me feel like every coffee method is so far from perfect that I should just give up entirely.
+Thinking about all of this has been almost enough to make me feel as though every coffee method is so problematic that I should just give up entirely.

 Carpenter pointed me to one life-cycle analysis that found the most sustainable approach to daily coffee was actually, yep, instant coffee.
-And it’s unlikely that many people will switch to instant, or abandon coffee altogether in favor of caffeine pills or energy drinks—which usually also contain excessive sugar, and where much of caffeine is synthetically produced in Chinese factories that Carpenter has described as “sketchy.”
+And it’s unlikely that many people will switch to instant, or abandon coffee altogether in favor of caffeine pills or energy drinks—which usually also contain excessive sugar, and caffeine that is often synthetically produced in Chinese factories Carpenter has described as “sketchy.”
 So the demand for a quick, easy, customizable, single-serve delivery mechanism will march on.

 And beyond reconsidering materials, one solution for Keurig might lie with an old friend.

-“I told them how to improve it, but they don't want to listen,” John Sylvan told me.
-“There's a much better way of doing it.”
-He paused.
+“I told them how to improve it, but they don’t want to listen,” John Sylvan told me.
+“There’s a much better way of doing it.”
+Then he paused.

 I asked if he would tell me what that was.

 Disruptors, it seems, gonna disrupt.
-Amazing as it would be if Sylvan were about to capitalize on that and upend the company that once bought him out, he is doing okay either way.
+As amazing as it would be for Sylvan to capitalize on that and upend the company that once bought him out, he is doing okay either way.
 When he was bought out of Keurig in